Mekz1222/md-sewers/README.md

 ## Install the resource

-Download the [latest release](https://github.com/Mekz1222/md-sewers/releases/latest) .zip file
+Download the [latest release](https://github.com/Mekz1222/md-sewers/releases/latest) source code .zip file

-Open the .zip file from release and drag it to anywhere you want in resources folder
+Open the .zip file from release and drag it to anywhere you want in resources folder and remove X.X.X version from folder name

 Set ensure md-sewers to server.cfg after framework and other scripts